philbudne/xxl/doc/contributing.md

-  * I'm not a genius (and no longer wish I was one), and while I've joked I have flypaper between my ears for my ability to remember random minutiae, I likely don't have a ready answer to EVERY question.
+  * I'm not a genius (and no longer wish I was one), and while I've joked I have flypaper between my ears for my ability to remember RANDOM minutiae, I likely don't have a ready answer to EVERY question.
-    But there are DEFINITELY places where I was lost in the fog, and battered my way out (hopefully leaving a comment).
+    But there are DEFINITELY places where I was lost in the fog, and battered my way out (hopefully leaving comments in the code).

   * Working code is a better demonstration of an idea than hand waving.
     (it's possible your idea was considered and rejected for some reason, or previously implemented and removed)

-  * Just because it works doesn't mean it's good/right.
+  * Just because it works doesn't mean it's the right solution.
     Always be prepared to throw away an implementation (like the first waffle).

+  * The src/00TODO file is a combination of bugs, wish list items, and ideas (that may or may not hold water).
+I frequently find duplicates, and many times find I didn't remove an item after completing the work.

-  * Comments containing "XXX" have been left where there's something that may not be quite right.  *BUT* not every one is something that needs to be fixed, at least not without some investigation and discussion.
+  * Comments containing "XXX" have been left where there's something that may not be quite right.  *BUT* not every one is something that NEEDS to be fixed, at least not without some investigation and discussion.
 If this becomes a "project" then using github issue tracking (and dropping refs to the issue numbers in the code)

-  * More than three X's are an indication of greater concern.
+  * Muliple groups of XXX's are an indication of greater concern.

-  * TEMP is an indication that this is a place where the solution is hoped/anticipated to be temporary.
+  * XXX TEMP in a comment is an indication that this is a place where the solution is hoped/anticipated to be temporary.

+  * Please don't include files from the src/dist directory in pull requests;
+	they're machine generated and don't merge well!!!